wheresoli/SmartPDF/README.md

-# SimplyPDF — lightweight Python PDF editor
+# SimplyPDF — Lightweight Python PDF editor

 This is a minimal Flask-based PDF editor that lets you upload a PDF, place text boxes, checkboxes, images, and drawn signatures on pages, drag/resize annotations, and save annotations into the PDF.